elysium-suite/aeacus/docs/crypto.md

 ## Adding Crypto

 The public releases of `aeacus` ship with very weak crypto.
 You should compile the binary for yourself after adding stronger crypto.
-This is not too hard, and most of the work is done for you. __See the example in `examples/example-crypto.go`.__
+This is not too hard, and most of the work is done for you.

+__See the example in `examples/example-crypto.go`.__ You can basically copy that file to aeacus-src (`cp examples/example-crypto.go aeacus-src/crypto.go`) and create a symlink for `phocus` (`cd phocus-src && ln -sf ../aeacus-src/crypto.go . && cd ..`), change a few things in `crypto.go`, and be on your merry way.
+Compiling should work with the aliases created by the install script.

+### Details

 Essentially, you need to provide the following functions:
 - `func writeCryptoConfig(mc *metaConfig) string {` that reads the scoring config, encrypts it, and returns the encrypted string.